corticon/corticon.js-samples/CompositeApps/AWS Step Functions/Solar Installation/README.md

 This section is for recreating the AWS step function and related components on your own AWS account.

-There are Four different AWS Services you will need to recreate:
+There are four different AWS Services you will need to recreate:
 - Roles for StepFunction and APIGateway
 - Step Function
 - Lambda Functions